imadcollin/apegroup-web-guide/Ch6/ch6.md

 # Chapter 6
 Now, almost we were done.
-Two small things we must cover and then u will build nice projects for Apegroup.
+Two small things we must cover and then you will build nice projects for Apegroup.

 ### Intro
 In this chapter, you should check the normal packages that we use all the time in all our projects.
-So, please check the file below and once again” Go to your colleagues in case of any problem.
+So, please check the file below and once again” go to your colleagues in case of any problem.
 It could be difficult to catch everything inside but, this important to know.

 ### Package.json
-> this file is the main part of any project we built.These files include the scripts,
+> this file is the main part of any project we build.These files include the scripts,
 > which will run when we start the project.
 > It also contains the server , gulp task, and more executing command.
 > You shall learn these scripts and how they are working :)